 GPFS is dedicated to the advancement of music education, increased accessibility of knowledge through scholarship and study grant programs, participation in student Flute Choirs, instrument loan programs and volunteerism in our schools.
 Because of GPFS and its programs, many students who would otherwise be unable, because of financial considerations, are able to study privately and have instruments that function properly.
 The Greater Portland Flute Society offers a chance for all flute students to take part in one of our flute choirs.
 This not only acquaints them with the large repertoire of flute ensemble music but also promotes the development of intricate ensemble skills (e.g, tuning and balance).

 Each year, the Greater Portland Flute Society aims to sponsor events that provide encouragement, education, and enjoyment for both our members and our community.
 We do this by bringing nationally and internationally acclaimed artists to Portland to perform, lecture and teach.
-In the past we have attracted many prominent flutists, including James Galway, Jean-Pierre Rampal, Julius Baker, Samuel Baron, John Barcellona, Robert Dick, Matthias Ziegler, Steven Kujala, James Walker and Ransom Wilson.
+In the past we have attracted many prominent flutists, including James Galway, Jean-Pierre Rampal, Julius Baker, Samuel Baron, John Barcellona, Robert Dick, Matthias Ziegler, Steven Kujala, James Walker, Ransom Wilson, Valerie Coleman, Trudy Kane, and many more.
 These events provide important opportunities for young flutists, teachers, and local players to learn from leading professionals of national and international stature.

 GPFS Member Resources